junxit/us-congress-bills-116/metadata.md

 - 2019-02-28 — Introduced in House
 - 2019-02-28 — Introduced in House
 - 2019-02-28 — Referred to the House Committee on the Judiciary.
+- 2019-04-08 — Referred to the Subcommittee on Antitrust, Commercial, and Administrative Law.
+- 2019-09-10 — Committee Consideration and Mark-up Session Held.
+- 2019-09-10 — Ordered to be Reported (Amended) by the Yeas and Nays: 22 - 14.
+- 2019-09-10 — Subcommittee on Antitrust, Commercial, and Administrative Law Discharged.
+- 2019-09-13 — Placed on the Union Calendar, Calendar No. 161.
+- 2019-09-13 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+116-204.
+- 2019-09-13 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+116-204.